cpeng-crypto/cpeng-crypto.github.io/_pages/about.md

   - /about.html
 ---

-I have been an assistant professor of the [School of Cyber Science and Engineering](https://cse.whu.edu.cn/) at the [Wuhan University (WHU)](https://en.whu.edu.cn/) since Aug 2021.
-I graduated with a Ph.D. degree in the [School of Mathematics and Statistics](https://maths.whu.edu.cn/) at Wuhan University, under the supervision of Prof. Jianhua Chen and Debiao He.
-I obtained my B.S. and M.S. from Wuhan University in 2010 and 2013, respectively.
+Cong Peng is an assistant professor of the [School of Cyber Science and Engineering](https://cse.whu.edu.cn/) at [Wuhan University (WHU)](https://en.whu.edu.cn/).
+He graduated with a Ph.D. degree in the [School of Mathematics and Statistics](https://maths.whu.edu.cn/) at Wuhan University, under the supervision of Prof. Jianhua Chen and Debiao He.
+He obtained my B.S. and M.S. from Wuhan University in 2010 and 2013, respectively.

 ## Research Interests